-Kenyan born British artist Gabriela Trzebinski left Texas in late 2015.
+British painter Gabriela Trzebinski left Texas in late 2015.

 Trzebinski's groundbreaking and powerful approach, along with the messages it communicates, has taken Gabriela's work across the globe.
-Her solo exhibitions have been held at international art institutions, including George Adams Gallery in New York, Jan Murphy Gallery in Brisbane, and Rebecca Hossack Gallery in London, amonst many others.
-Trzebinski has had work acquired for public collections such as Everard-Reid Gallery, Johannesburg, Richard Salmon Gallery, London, and the Museum of Modern Art, Toronto.
+Her solo exhibitions have been held at international art institutions, including George Adams Gallery in New York, Jan Murphy Gallery in Brisbane, and Rebecca Hossack Gallery in London.
+Trzebinski has had work acquired for public collections such as Everard-Reid Gallery in Johannesburg, Richard Salmon Gallery, London, and the Museum of Modern Art, Toronto.
 In addition to this, she has private collectors throughout UK, Australia, United States, Europe and Africa.
 In recognition to Trzebinski's significant contribution to art tradition, she was invited to lecture as part of the 'Artist's Eye' series at Houston's highly prestigious Menil Collection.
 Gabriela was also named an Artadia Award Finalist - an award which, since it's founding in 1999 has awarded over $6 million dollars in unrestricted funds to over 380 artists in 8 cities in America.
 The demand for Trzebinski's work has led to her inclusion in Group Exhibitions at the Contemporary Arts Museum of Houston, the Design Museum of London, Houston Center for Photography, Art Car Museum, Museum of Natural Science Houston, Fort Russell Building Marfa, Texas, Royal College of Art London, Arlington Museum of Art, the Commonwealth Center London, Apama Mackay Gallery Houston and James Huntingdon-Whiteley Gallery, London, to name but a few.
-Her paintings and drawings are valued between £400 and £13,000.
 Exhibitions mentioned above are in addition to her inclusion in art fairs such as Art Forum Berlin, Toronto International Art Fair, Glasgow Art Fair, Gulf Art Fair Dubai, London Art Fair, Zurich Art Fair, art2004 Contemporary Art Fair (as well as four of it's predecessors), the 20/21st British Art Fair, Toronto International Art Fair, Zurich Art Fair Switzerland, Art Ireland, Art Cologne and ARTLondon Contemporary Art Fair.

 From Artists, Clients and Galleries